hartwigmedical/hmftools/serve/README.md

  (in either 5' or 3' position)
  - Known amplifications and deletions
  - Known hotspots (specific mutations on specific loci)
- - Known codons (individual codons in which mutations may be considered pathogenic)
+ - Known codons (codons for which generic mutations are implied to be pathogenic)
- - Known exons (individual exons in which mutations may be considered pathogenic)
+ - Known exons (exons for which specific mutations are applied to be pathogenic)

 SERVE can be configured to generate its output either for reference genome version 37 or version 38.